jamieiles/oldland-web/index.md

 ------------

 Oldland is a 32-bit RISC CPU designed primarily to learn more about Verilog and FPGA's.
-At the moment this consists of the CPU core itself (Oldland), and a SoC implementation (Keynsham) that includes the CPU core, on-chip bootrom, internal SRAM, an SDRAM controller, SPI master and UART.
+The project consists of the CPU core itself (Oldland), and a SoC implementation (Keynsham) that includes the CPU core, on-chip bootrom, internal SRAM, an SDRAM controller, SPI master and UART.

 Included is an instruction set simulator, tools for debugging in gtkwave, a bootloader (and associated bootrom code), lua based debugger, JTAG for hardware.
-There is a GCC retarget for oldland-elf and a u-boot port that runs in both simulation and on the FPGA.
+There is a GCC+binutils retarget for oldland-elf and a u-boot port that runs in both simulation and on the FPGA.

-The FPGA target is for a DE0 nano and runs at 50MHz, though it should synthesize at &gt;80MHz at the moment.
+The Terasic DE0-nano board using an Altera Cyclone IV is the supported board running at ~75MHz on slow silicon @85°C.

 Documentation
 -------------